sammyf/ollimca/README.md

 (Licensed under GPLv3.
 See the LICENSE file for details.)

-*It's important you update (instruction below) if you already analyzed images and don't want to lose the database!*
+* It's important you update (instruction below) if you already analyzed images before facial recognition was added and don't want to lose the database!*

 This small tool crawls through all the images in directories and their subdirectories and sends them to a LLM with vision running on a local instance of 'ollama' ( https://ollama.com )